So many unfamiliar terms, so little time. Let’s fill you in so you know how to better navigate our network and maximize your certification!

 WBE (Women’s Business Enterprise) – The certified women-owned businesses.

-Corporate/Government Members – These organizations pay dues to WBENC in order to have access to the directory and events where they can meet and do business with WBEs.
+Corporate/Government Members – These 325+ organizations pay dues to WBENC in order to have access to the directory and events where they can meet and do business with WBEs.
+If you’re looking to grow your corporate client base, these are great ones to look into.

-Certification Committee – A group of volunteers who review applications and conduct in-person site visits for applicants.
+Certification Committee – A group of anonymous, highly trained volunteers who review applications and conduct in-person site visits for applicants.
 These are all WBEs or employees of a corporate/gov’t member.
 They meet generally twice a month and review applications in a first-come order.

 WBENC (Women’s Business Enterprise National Council) – The national organization that oversees all certifications in all states.
 There are over 15,000 certified businesses through WBENC!